lgreski/datasciencectacontent/markdown/cleaningData-demystifyingHTMLParsing.md

 2. We will also need to use additional content within the tag to determine whether to include a given element, so we'll need to find patterns (e.g. wins vs. losses) to ensure the lengths of the output vectors match across data elements.<br><br>
 3. There is a one week period called a "bye week" in the National Football League, where a subset of teams take a week off during the middle part of the season.
 This is why although the regular season is 17 weeks long, each team plays only 16 games.<br><br>

+We address each of these challenges in the following R script.

       fileUrl <- 'http://www.espn.com/nfl/team/schedule/_/name/bal/year/2016'
       doc <- htmlTreeParse(fileUrl, useInternal=TRUE)